craft-ai/craft-ai-client-js/README.md

 Each agent has a configuration defining:

 - the context schema, i.e. the list of property keys and their type (as defined in the following section),
-- the output properties, i.e. the list of property keys on which the agent takes decisions,
+- the output properties, i.e. the list of property keys on which the agent makes decisions,

 > :warning: In the current version, only one output property can be provided.